pmuens/awesome-serverless/README.md

 - [Your first serverless multi-tier web app on AWS](https://www.lambdatv.com/Your-first-serverless-multi-tier-web-app-on-AWS-(updated-for-2017)) - Step-by-step AWS Lambda tutorial.
 - [Watch out for serverless blind spots](http://www.infoworld.com/article/3196133/cloud-computing/watch-out-for-serverless-computings-blind-spot.html) - Post which discusses the potential problems when dealing with a serverless infrastructure.
 - [Drawbacks of serverless architectures](https://dzone.com/articles/the-drawbacks-of-serverless-architecture) - Post about problems one might face when dealing with serverless architectures.
+- [Alexa skill with FaaS](http://blog.alexellis.io/serverless-alexa-skill-mobymingle/) - How to build an Alexa skill with FaaS.

 ## Screencasts